Work Zone Answers You Must Know for Your DMV Test

 Always Obey Signs and Signals

 The presence of a construction and maintenance zone on the road can be annoying and delay your trip.
-But it is important to take extra care and obey all signs and signals.
+But it is essential to take extra care and obey all signs and signals.

-They must be obeyed even if you do not see any workers on the road or because you don’t believe there is any ongoing work.
+You must obey signs and signals even if you do not see any workers on the road or don’t believe there is ongoing work.

 There are several common signs in work zones that you must be able to identify and obey.
 Do you know all the signs below?

-You probably already know that road signs in a temporary work zone always are orange.
-Something you should definitely remember for your DMV test.
+You probably already know that road signs in a temporary work zone are orange.
+It is something you should remember for your DMV test.

-Flashing arrow boards may indicate reduced lanes, a detour, or crossover.
-Lane markings on the road, traffic cones, barrels or barricades will outline the path you must follow.
+Flashing arrow boards may indicate reduced lanes, a detour, or a crossover.
+Lane markings on the road, traffic cones, barrels, or barricades will outline your path.

 You should also know the meaning of this arrow board.